DanielxWlach/IT-Support-Hybrid-Home-Lab-Daniel/README.md

 6. On-Premises Directory Connector Registration Fault Technical Objective: Bind the Microsoft Entra Sync database client explicitly to the local on-premises directory forest schema structure.

-The Error Encountered (problem_2.jpg): After filling in local directory data and targeting the domain root, a hard stop banner warned: "The domain specified in the credentials does not exist or cannot be contacted.
-Using credentials with a fully qualified domain may help to resolve this issue."
+The Error Encountered (problem_2.jpg): After filling in local directory data and targeting the domain root, a hard stop banner warned: "The domain specified in the credentials does not exist or cannot be contacted."

 Root Cause Analysis: The wizard failed to reach or authorize communications with the Domain Controller because of a strict domain namespace lookup failure or inadequate account scoping.